Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Details on the Bayesian estimation framework for the latent class model

 The values $P_{y_{i}\vert 1}$ and $P_{y_{i}\vert 2}$ are retained from the previous step and are computed using Equation \eqref{eq:probcy}. \\~\\ \textbf{Sampling the latent variable $\bm z$ - } The sampling of continuous latent variables $z_{i,s_{i}}$ is based on the data augmentation step from \cite{albert1993bayesian}, resulting in $z_{i,s_{i}} \vert \bm\beta, \bm\alpha, \bm\sigma^{2}, \bm y$ having a truncated normal distribution with mean $x_{i}'\bm\beta_{s_{i}}$, variance $\sigma_{s_{i}}^{2}$ and truncated between $(\gamma_{y_{i}-1,s_i},\gamma_{y_{i},s_i})$ for $i = 1,\ldots,n$. {The second subscript $s_{i}$ in $(\bm\beta_{s_{i}},\sigma_{s_{i}}^{2})$ is added to establish that the sampling scheme augments just the continuous outcomes associated with the class $s_i$ to which each observation belongs and does not require the augmentation based on the counterfactual latent class}.
 This approach minimizes storage requirements and permits the sampling of the entire vector $\bm z$ in one step.

-In the Collapsed Gibbs sampler described above, the discrete latent variable $\bm u$ is marginalized out of the conditional distribution for $\bm\alpha$.
+In the \texttt{CG} sampler described above, the discrete latent variable $\bm u$ is marginalized out of the conditional distribution for $\bm\alpha$.
 This novel approach to marginalization results in a sharper decline in autocorrelations across successive lags of sample draws.
 Consequently, the draws from this algorithm are close to independently and identically distributed early in the chain.
-In Section \ref{sim} of the supplement we consider two simulation settings and demonstrate that the reduction in autocorrelations gained from our collapsed Gibbs sampler is substantial when compared to those from a full Gibbs sampler.
+In Section \ref{sec:sim_comparenuts} we present a simulation study to compare \texttt{CG} and \texttt{NUTS} for inference in the latent class ordinal probit model of Section \ref{sec:model} and demonstrate that the reduction in autocorrelations gained from our \texttt{CG} sampler is substantial when compared to those from the full Gibbs sampler introduced in Section \ref{fest}.